sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 9 - Collection classes (20 minutes)

-So far, we used an array for maintaining employee objects.
-In this step, we are going to use proper Collection object.
+So far, we used an array for maintaining *Employee* objects inside *Department* and *TaxPayer* objects inside *IRS*.
+In this step, we are going to use proper Collection object instead of an array.

 ### Concepts that are exercised